Having a parlor palm, majesty palm, or similar house-appropriate palm is a great way to liven up any home.

 Soil

-Adding in some sand can help with water retention without risking the roots becoming waterlogged or saturated.
+The parlor palm enjoys organic, rich, and well-drained soils, so a peat-based potting mix works great indoors.
+Adding sand can help with water retention without risking the roots becoming waterlogged or saturated.

 The majesty palm can survive under the same conditions, so it is easy to use the same sort of potting mix between the two varieties of palms.